greenelab/deep-review/all-sections.md

 pre-computed bit vectors for drug discovery.
 These flexible input feature representations have spurred creative modeling approaches that would be infeasible with other machine learning techniques.
-Unsupervised methods are currently less developed than their supervised counterparts, but they may have the most potential because of how expensive and time-consuming it is to label large amounts of biomedical data.
-When deep learning algorithms can summarize very large collections of input data into interpretable models that spur scientists to ask questions that they didn't know how to ask, it will be clear that deep learning has transformed biology and medicine.
+Unsupervised methods are currently less-developed than their supervised counterparts, but they may have the most potential because of how expensive and time-consuming it is to label large amounts of biomedical data.
+When deep learning algorithms can summarize very large collections of input data into interpretable models that spur scientists to ask questions that they did not know how to ask, it will be clear that deep learning has transformed biology and medicine.